GilGald/PastebinCrawler/README.md

 docker run -d -p 80:80 dockergil90/pastebincrawler:1.0
 ```

-After running the project take a look at the docker logs you'll see the prints of the scraped data
+After runng the container take a look at the docker logs you'll see the prints of the scraped data

 The structure of the project is as follows:
 Setup file calls PasateBinCrawlerJob every 2 minutes